Examples

 auto_type_candidates |

-This option allows you to specify the types that the sniffer will use when detecting CSV column types.
-The VARCHAR type is always included in the detected types (as a fallback option).
+Types that the sniffer uses when detecting column types.
+The VARCHAR type is always included as a fallback option.
 See example. |

 TYPE[] |